shown in other instead.

-Data streaming is an optimization technique intended to reduce spikes caused by loading graphic resources.
+Data streaming is an optimization technique intended to reduce spikes caused by loading graphic resources and compiling shaders.
 With this technique, not all the data is loaded into memory at once.
 Instead, only the required data is loaded, and the rest is loaded progressively on demand.

 Resource loading is performed and transferred to the GPU in separate asynchronous threads.
 After that, resources are synchronized and added to the virtual scene on the CPU side.

 In UNIGINE, asynchronous data streaming is enabled by default.
 You can disable asynchronous data streaming in UnigineEditor or via the console:

 - In UnigineEditor, open the Settings window and go to the Streaming section.
 Here you can switch the streaming mode for textures and/or meshes.